Experts recommend that most of us get 60 minutes or more of moderate to vigorous

 local gym for guidance on the types of exercises you should be doing.

-training exercises 3 days a week.
-Take a day off in between to give muscles time
+exercises 3 days a week.
+Take a day off in between to give muscles time to rest.
+Make

-to rest.
-Make sure your strength training routine focuses on your body's major muscle
+sure your strength training routine focuses on your body's major muscle groups: upper

 Warm up with some light aerobic activity before doing strength exercises and do